 The Superintendent is responsible to carry out the policies of the District as expressed in Board Policies.
 The Superintendent shall develop and implement Administrative Guidelines to give operational effect to Board Policies.
-Administrative Guidelines are to be consistent with the Board's Policies.
+Such Administrative guidelines are to be approved by the Board prior to implementation, and are to be consistent with Board Policies at all times.